mezidia/hotel-booking/README.md

-# Booking-project
+# Hotel-Booking-project
-Our booking project with databases
+Our hotel-booking project with databases